plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

-Revise this formalization of records with subtyping (including proofs of progress and preservation) to use the non-algorithmic subtyping rules for Chapter 15 of TAPL, which we list here:
+Revise this formalization of records with subtyping (including proofs of progress and preservation) to use the non-algorithmic subtyping rules for Chapter 15 of Types and Programming Languages, which we list here:

     (S-RcdWidth)
     --------------------------------------------------------------